 - Why this business?

-• Do you have the freedom and flexibility for your startup?
+• Do you have the freedom and flexibility of your startup?

 • What service or product you wish to provide?